pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 An organization is the primary grouping unit for stacks within the Pulumi Console.
-When you sign into the Pulumi Console, a personal account is automatically created for you and subscribed to the Pulumi Community plan.
+When you sign into the Pulumi Console, a personal account is automatically created for you and subscribed to the Pulumi Individual Edition.

 You can be a member of multiple Pulumi organizations.